microsoft/autogen/website/docs/Use-Cases/enhanced_inference.md

 For local LLMs, one can spin up an endpoint using a package like [FastChat](https://github.com/lm-sys/FastChat), and then use the same API to send a request.
 See [here](/blog/2023/07/14/Local-LLMs) for examples on how to make inference with local LLMs.

-For custom model clients, one can register the client with `autogen.OpenAIWrapper.register_custom_model_client` and then use the same API to send a request.
+For custom model clients, one can register the client with `autogen.OpenAIWrapper.register_model_client` and then use the same API to send a request.
 See [here](blog/2024/01/26/Custom-Models) for examples on how to make inference with custom model clients.

 ## Usage Summary